devfile/api/README.md

 The generated documentation of the Devfile 2.0 format, based on its json schema, is available here: https://devfile.github.io

+Typescript model is build on each commit of main branch and available as NPM package at https://www.npmjs.com/package/@devfile/api

 ## How to build

 In order to build the CRD and the various schemas, you don't need to install any pre-requisite apart from `docker`.